Cyber Acoustics Offers Classroom-Tested Products to Meet the Education Technology Needs of All Schools

 VANCOUVER, Wash., Aug.
 25, 2021 (GLOBE NEWSWIRE) -- Cyber Acoustics, the leading manufacturer of EdTech for all classroom environments, offers a wide range of headphones and headsets specifically designed to meet the demands of schools at prices that fit within budgets.
-Featuring connectivity options to meet any need, Cyber Acoustics AC-204 and 5000 series headsets are compatible with PCs, Chromebooks, and Macs, and are built to withstand even the toughest treatment, ensuring students can keep learning all year long.
+Featuring connectivity options to meet any need, Cyber Acoustics AC-4000, 5000, 6000 series headsets and ACM-4004 and ACM-6000 series headphones are compatible with PCs, Chromebooks, and Macs, and are built to withstand even the toughest treatment, ensuring students can keep learning all year long.

 “We know schools are often working with limited budgets, so finding quality products that can take a beating by students and last multiple school years is important,” said Steve Erickson, COO at Cyber Acoustics.
 “Quality doesn’t have to mean expensive, and our mission is to offer affordable technology for schools that enable them to provide the best learning environment possible.”